Read Together · inkwool · Read Together · inkwool.com

 Leave notes as you go

 Mark your chapter.
-Drop a reaction — a gasp, a prediction, a moment of pure disbelief.
+Drop a reaction.
+A gasp, a prediction, a moment of pure disbelief.
 It anchors to that exact position in the book.
-Others can like it, reply to it, build on it — but only after they arrive.
+Others can like it, reply to it, build on it, but only after they arrive.

 03